dotnet/docs-aspire/docs/deployment/azure/aca-deployment-github-actions.md

 # Tutorial: Deploy a .NET Aspire app using the Azure Developer CLI and GitHub Actions

-The Azure Developer CLI (`azd`) enables you to deploy .NET Aspire applications using GitHub actions by automatically configuring the required authentication and environment settings.
-This quickstart walks through the process of creating and deploying a .NET Aspire application on Azure Container Apps using `azd` and GitHub actions.
-You'll learn the following concepts:
+The Azure Developer CLI (`azd`) enables you to deploy .NET Aspire applications using GitHub Actions by automatically configuring the required authentication and environment settings.
+This article walks you through the process of creating and deploying a .NET Aspire app on Azure Container Apps using `azd` and GitHub Actions.
+You learn the following concepts:

 > [!div class="checklist"]
 >
-> - Explore how `azd` integration works with .NET Aspire apps and GitHub actions
+> - Explore how `azd` integration works with .NET Aspire apps and GitHub Actions
 > - Create and configure a GitHub repository for a .NET Aspire app using `azd`
-> - Add a GitHub actions workflow file to your .NET Aspire project
+> - Add a GitHub Actions workflow file to your .NET Aspire solution
 > - Monitor and explore GitHub Actions workflow executions and Azure deployments

 [!INCLUDE [aspire-prereqs](../../includes/aspire-prereqs.md)]